Over the years, there have been different arguments made for and against a Clean Desk Policy at work.

 But the most important reason today for a clean desk policy is information security – and there’s no argument there.

-By definition, a clean desk policy specifies how employees should leave their working space when they aren't there.
+By definition, a clean desk policy specifies how employees should leave their working space when they are not there.
 Sensitive information must be protected at all times from anyone who may pass by including other employees, cleaners, and office visitors.

 Desks should be cleared of all papers including post-it notes, paper with sensitive information such as account numbers, and non-essential documents.
 The policy also pertains to sensitive information on computers.